subratshakya/ECommerce/README.md

-# 🛍️ Bazaar - MERN E-commerce Website
+# 🛍️ ShopHub - MERN E-commerce Website

-**Bazaar** is a full-stack e-commerce web application built using the **MERN stack (MongoDB, Express.js, React, Node.js)** with modern UI/UX using Tailwind CSS and TypeScript.
+**ShopHub** is a full-stack e-commerce web application built using the **MERN stack (MongoDB, Express.js, React, Node.js)** with modern UI/UX using Tailwind CSS and TypeScript.
 Users can browse products, manage a shopping cart, register/login, and go through a simulated checkout process.
 An admin dashboard allows for managing products and orders.

 ---